manufufu/Shopicart/README.md

 1. form - Add items to cart form.
 2. appendHere - This is where itemTemplate will be appended.
 3. miniTotal - Total price of items in the mini-cart.
+4. miniFunc - Function that will run after the item is added in the minicart.
-4. itemTemplate - Only accepts backticks format HTML text.
+5. itemTemplate - Only accepts backticks format HTML text.

 ### Paramaters for itemTemplate.